Mama Fuego | Greenwich Restaurant

 That’s no fire, Jimmy.
 That’s Mama Fuego.

 Joining the restaurants and bars making up Greenwich’s blossoming new riverside locale, The Tide, Mama Fuego (‘Hot Mama’) is the second venture from mother and daughter duo Lynette and Cloe de la Vega.
-They made their debut last year with Abuelo, a South American-Antipodean coffee house in Covent Garden, and now the pair are scaling up.
+They made their debut last year with Abuelo, a South American-Antipodean coffee house in Covent Garden, and now the pair have scaled up.

-Because Mama Fuego will feature not just a café… but also a restaurant, milk bar (essentially an Aussie corner shop), a bakery, a bar, and an al fresco terrace and garden filled with the crackle of an Argentinian BBQ.
-What’s more, it’s going to look absolutely stunning, like a 60s Bond set, with floating fireplaces and retro velvet seating.
+Because Mama Fuego features not just a café… but also a restaurant, milk bar (essentially an Aussie corner shop), a bakery, a bar, and an al fresco terrace and garden filled with the crackle of an Argentinian BBQ.
+What’s more, it’s taken its design cues from 60s Bond glamour, with floating fireplaces and retro velvet seating.

 Upstairs, you’ll find the Triangle Bar, with cocktails and beers on tap, a working copper gin still, century-old piano, mid-century velvet sofas and another showstopper of a fireplace, this time wall-mounted in a bubble.